Kristian1505/molecular-sequence-analyzer/README.md

 ## ⚠️ Error Handling

-- **Invalid Inputs**: Prompts users to enter only valid DNA or RNA sequences (A, T, C, G for DNA; A, U, C, G for RNA).
 - **Invalid Selection**: Displays an error message when an option outside 1-3 is selected.

 ## 🤝 Contributing